La qualité des Oméga 3 : Indice TOTOX et autres critères

 As stated above, heating, exposure to air and light are important accelerators of oxidation.

-It logically follows that fish or krill oils obtained by hot pressing have on average significantly higher TOTOX (15/20) than that of oils obtained by enzymatic extraction at room temperature.
+It logically follows that fish or krill oils obtained by hot pressing have on average significantly higher TOTOX (15/20) than those of oils obtained by enzymatic extraction at room temperature.

-The TOTOX declaration is not obligatory and is therefore not governed by regulations.
+The declaration of TOTOX is not mandatory and is therefore not governed by regulations.

-Some unscrupulous manufacturers may communicate flattering scores without it really being possible to verify them.
-It is prudent to have information on the reliability of the laboratory that carried out the measurement.
-ISO 22000 certification notably guarantees the implementation of good laboratory practices.
+Some unscrupulous manufacturers may communicate flattering scores without it being possible to actually verify them.
+It is prudent to have some indication of the reliability of the laboratory that performed the measurement.
+ISO 22000 certification, in particular, guarantees the implementation of good laboratory practices.

 Other quality criteria to take into account when choosing Omega 3 supplements: